 If OSHA staff show up, welcome them to our jobsite.
 Extend every courtesy (do not smoke indoors in their presence).
+You can call BSC Safety Director or President to make them aware of the inspection.

 Normally they will ask the general contractor to get a representative from each subcontractor for an opening conference.
 It is important for a subcontractor's representative to be accommodating during the conference or inspection.
 Please instruct about this and keep these representatives calm and courteous.
-If the subcontractor's representative boycotts the opening conference, let the BSC Safety Director know about it immediately.
+If the subcontractor's representative boycotts the opening conference, let the BSC President know about it immediately.